adam-bauer-34/adam-bauer-34.github.io/research.md

 feature_image: /images/desert.JPG
 ---

 My research interests lie in the intersection of dynamical systems and climate physics.
-I give more extensive descriptions of my projects and broad interests below, in addition to some old projects I was involved in where I focused on astrophysics.
-For a list of publications, see my CV on the home page!
+I give more extensive descriptions of my projects and techniques below, as well as a list of publications.
+Lastly, I list some former projects I was involved in where I focused on astrophysics.

 # Climate physics projects